nuke-haus/noita_mods/README.md

 - Toxin Transmutation: You convert nearby poison and toxic sludge to water.

 You can toggle individual perks in CONFIG.lua, open it with Notepad++ or some other text editor.

+## Fancy jetpack

+This mod tweaks the jetpack particles to be affected by airflow.
+They look cooler.